Verginia gens

 The gens Verginia or Virginia was a prominent family at ancient Rome, which from an early period was divided into patrician and plebeian branches.
-The gens was of great antiquity, and frequently filled the highest honors of the state during the early years of the Republic.
+The gens was of great antiquity.
+It frequently filled the highest honors of the state during the early years of the Republic.
 The first of the family who obtained the consulship was Opiter Verginius Tricostus in 502 BC, the seventh year of the Republic.
 The plebeian members of the family were also numbered amongst the early tribunes of the people.

 Origin

 The orthography of the nomen Verginius or Virginius has been disputed since ancient times; but Verginius is the form usually found in both manuscripts and inscriptions.
 Modern writers seem to favor Virginius, perhaps by analogy to virgo, a maiden.
 A similar instance is presented by the nomen Vergilius, which in modern times is often spelt Virgilius.
 The gens was likely of Etruscan origins, and may have come to Rome with the Tarquins.